VinceX2/Mineria_Datos/Unidad3/Evaluacion/Test3.1/readme.md

 head(dataset)
 ```

-Next thing, it's define the class name fo the predections of clusters also select only the first 4 columns in our dataset into a new dataset.
+Next thing, it's define the class name for the predections of clusters also select only the first 4 columns in our dataset into a new dataset.

 ```R
 dataset.class<- dataset[,"species"]